Cosmological Constraints on Neutrino Masses in Quintessential Inflation: Introduction

 In a scenario where cosmological upper limits for neutrino masses are increasingly approaching the lower limits obtained when considering oscillation experiments~\cite{Palanque-Delabrouille:2019iyz,DiValentino:2021hoh,DiValentino:2022njd,DESI:2024hhd,DESI:2025ejh}, the analysis of neutrino masses in the context of quintessential inflation may emerge as a crucial test for the viability of these models.

+In this work, we analyze the cosmological constraints on the total neutrino masses in the framework of the $\alpha$-attractor quintessence inflation model.
+The $\alpha-$attractor models were initially conceived as an inflationary scenario based on supergravity theories \cite{Kallosh:2013hoa,Kallosh:2013yoa,Kallosh:2014rga}.
+The K\"{a}hler potential in these frameworks entails a non-canonical pole structure for the scalar field, enabling an attractor solution in the inflationary dynamics that connects the inflationary observables to the curvature of the K\"{a}hler manifold, $\alpha$.
+Such features can be understood geometrically as the stretching of the potential energy in the asymptotic values of the canonical field, independently of the original form of the scalar potential.
+Remarkably, the same mechanism that enables the proper description of primordial inflation can also trigger the late-time acceleration, as we will explore later.

-In this work, we perform a Monte-Carlo Markov Chain (MCMC) analysis of the sum of neutrino masses in the framework of the $\alpha$-attractor quintessence inflation model in light of current CMB, baryon acoustic oscillations, and supernovae data.
-The forecasted sensitivity of the model to the configurations of future large-scale structure and cosmic microwave background (CMB) surveys has also been considered.
+In particular, we perform a Monte-Carlo Markov Chain (MCMC) analysis of this scenario in light of current CMB, baryon acoustic oscillations, and supernovae data.
+The forecasted sensitivity of the model to the configurations of future large-scale structure and CMB surveys has also been considered.
 Specifically, we use data from Planck, DESI DR2 BAO, and Pantheon+ for the real-data analysis, while the forecasts are made for the next-generation CMB experiments, LiteBIRD and Simons Observatory, combined with the Euclid survey configurations.

-As main results, we obtain the constraints on the parameter space for two configurations of the cosmological model, with the most restrictive case arising from the QI model in a flat spatial geometry.
-For the analysis with real data, we established an upper bound for the total mass of neutrinos, $\sum m_\nu < 0.067$ eV, while the predicted sensitivity of the next-generation experiments was set at $0.0192$ eV at $68\%$ confidence level (C.L.).
-We also managed to constrain the typical parameter of the $\alpha$-attractor scenarios to $\alpha_{QI} = 1.70^{+1.0}_{-0.41} $, while the forecast analysis returned $0.286$ as the sensitivity of the next generation experiments, both at $68\%$ C.L.
+This paper is organized as follows.
+In Section~\ref{Sec:2}, we review the main features of the $\alpha$-attractor quintessence inflation model.
+Section~\ref{Sec:3} describes the methodology and data used in the analysis.
+In Section~\ref{Sec:4}, we present the constraints obtained from both real and simulated data.
+Finally, Section~\ref{Sec:5} summarizes our conclusions.